Fumipo-Theta/microscope_simulator_old/readme.md

 ## Application

 The web browser corresponding to ES6 is required.
-Please view by the latest version Google Chrome, Safari, FireFox, or Microsoft Edge.
+Please view by the latest version Google Chrome, Safari, Firefox, or Microsoft Edge.

 *Internet Explorer does not correspond*.